I made some serious dollah’ bills as an online course creator.

-So why am I telling you not to “ditch your clients” and turn your expertise into a course like all the FB ads say?
+So why am I giving you serious caution about “ditching your clients” to turn your expertise into a course like all the FB ads say?

-If you read my last article, you learned that I had gotten in at the front end of the online courses boom in 2011, and had a super successful business selling courses about treating adult acne.
+If you read my last article, you learned that I had gotten in at the front end of the online courses boom in 2011 and had a super successful business selling courses about treating adult acne.

-I was the only employee so I didn’t have to stress about directing or paying a team, AND it meant I could work from home and be location independent.
+I was the only employee, so I didn’t have to stress about directing or paying a team, AND it meant I could work from home and be location independent.

 I’m not going to lie.
 It was awesome.

 The people in your Facebook ads are lying to you about how easy it is to make money with online courses

 The reason I decided to move on from my courses heyday is threefold.